 Finding Supply Chain Savings with Data Analytics & Reporting

-Well, with big data analytics and reporting through your 3PL, you can pinpoint numerous places in your supply chain that can be improved for greater efficiency and savings.
+Well, with big data analytics and reporting through your 3PL, you can pinpoint numerous areas within your supply chain that can likely be improved upon for greater efficiency and possibly even help uncover some hidden savings.

-What is Data Analytics?
+Why use Data Analytics?

-Reviewing your Data Analytics with Report Cards
+Reviewing Your Data Analytics with Report Cards

 Identify Trends with Data Analytics

-Since the reports will show you comparisons of say last January and this January’s shipping data, you can tell if your outgoing shipments have increased, decreased or remained the same.
-If they have decreased, this will trigger that you may need to dig deeper into why there would be a drop in sales.
+Data that you collect from your freight management team or 3PL can be used for much more than just analyzing the shipping portion of your supply chain.
+This data can also show many different trends in your sales, both geographically and from month to month.
+Since the reports will show you comparisons of, for instance, last January versus last January’s shipping data, you can tell if your outgoing shipments have increased, decreased or remained the same.
+If they have decreased, this may mean that you need to dig deeper into what would cause such a drop in sales.
+Pinpoint the highest point it was at when they began to decline and analyze what was going on during that window of time, retrace your steps, and then correct it.
 If it remains stagnant, you may want to look into additional marketing or advertising to increase sales.
 If they increased, you could think about implementing practices made in this market, into another one.

 This information can also show you month to month what you’re sending out of each location and where your sales fluctuate from month to month per said regions.